kafkaesque-io/sample-java-producer/README.md

-# sample-java-producer-maven
+# Producer Sample for Kafkaesque
-A sample Java producer using Maven for building.
+A sample Java producer using the Apache Pulsar client API to connect to a Kafkaesque service.
+The project builds with Maven.